PascalSolutions-Twinlink-SCDFXIBM/pythonflaskpascal/README.md

 ## License

-This sample application is licensed under the Apache License, Version 2.
+This application is licensed under the Apache License, Version 2.
 Separate third-party code objects invoked within this code pattern are licensed by their respective providers pursuant to their own separate licenses.
 Contributions are subject to the [Developer Certificate of Origin, Version 1.1](https://developercertificate.org/) and the [Apache License, Version 2](https://www.apache.org/licenses/LICENSE-2.0.txt).

 [Apache License FAQ](https://www.apache.org/foundation/license-faq.html#WhatDoesItMEAN)